DigitalMitford/DM_documentation/MitfordODD/Readme.md

 * Make any necessary edits to the document model (element modules from the TEI, general constraints, anything except Site Index updates) in the mitfordEditable.odd file.

-* If updating the ODD because of new site index updates,
+* If updating the ODD because of Site Index updates,

-           1) be sure the new SI is posted at http://digitalmitford.org/si.xml.
+     1. Be sure the new SI is posted at http://digitalmitford.org/si.xml.

-           2) Generate elementSpecs for new named entity markup (persons, places, titles, etc) with attribute values for @ref and @corresp by running si-to-ODD.xsl over the current si.xml stored at http://digitalmitford.org/si.xml.
+     2. Generate elementSpecs for new named entity markup (persons, places, titles, etc) with attribute values for @ref and @corresp by running si-to-ODD.xsl over the current si.xml stored at http://digitalmitford.org/si.xml.
 Save the output file as MRMProsopRef.odd

 * Finally generate the full ODD file by running mitfordODD-Combiner.xsl on mitfordEditable.odd, which pulls in site index data stored in MRMProsopRef.odd.
 Save the output as mitfordODD.odd